Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

 Another example which underlies our motivation to study this type of model is the so-called Ginzburg--Landau potential.
 More precisely, for a given $\eta\in \mathbb{R}$ the \textit{Ginzburg--Landau potential} $V_\eta:\mathbb{R}\to \mathbb{R}$ is defined by

-Since the potential enters the dynamics only through its derivatives, its value at $0$ is not crucial and it is only impose in Hypothesis~\ref{hyp1} to fix a unique potential ones given its derivatives.
 Note that $V^{\prime}_\eta(0)=0$ for all $\eta\in \mathbb{R}$.
 Moreover, for $\eta\leq 1$, we have that $V_\eta$ is convex and $V^{\prime\prime}_\eta(x)\geq (1-\eta)$ for all $x\in \mathbb{R}$ with $V^{\prime\prime}_\eta(0)=1-\eta$.
 For $\eta<1$, $V_\eta$ is coercive and hence Theorem~2.1 in~\cite{BJ} applies, yielding the cut-off phenomenon (abrupt convergence) to equilibrium for~\eqref{modelo}.
 For $\eta>1$, $V_\eta$ is no longer convex and has the classical double-well shape used in models which exhibit metastability, see \cite{Beltran,Bovier,Galves,Landim,VARES}.
-We point out that metastable models do not exhibit cut-off phenomenon.
+We point out that metastable models do not exhibit cut-off phenomenon, see~\cite{BBF1,BBF}.
 Finally, at the critical value $\eta=1$, up to a translation, the potential $V_1$ satisfies Hypothesis~\ref{hyp1}, Hypothesis~\ref{hyp2} and Hypothesis~\ref{hyp3}.
 Therefore, Theorem~\ref{T:silhouette} below yields gradual convergence to equilibrium for~\eqref{modelo} when the potential is $V_1$.

-We point out that all the possible behaviors of the total variation distance between the marginal $X^{\veps}_t$ given in~\eqref{modelo} and its invariant measure are classified for one dimensional smooth convex potentials $V$.
-More precisely, \begin{itemize} \item[(1)] \textit{cut-off phenomenon} occurs when the fixed point of the deterministic dynamics associated to~\eqref{modelo} is hyperbolic, i.e., $V^{\prime\prime}(0)>0$, see Theorem~2.1 in~\cite{BJ}. \item[(2)] \textit{gradual convergence to equilibrium} occurs when the fixed point of the deterministic dynamics associated to~\eqref{modelo} is degenerate, i.e., $V^{\prime\prime}(0)=0$, see Theorem~\ref{T:silhouette} below. \end{itemize} When the potential $V$ is not convex and possesses finitely many (hyperbolic) stable equilibria, it is well-known that \textit{metastability phenomenon} occurs, see~\cite{Beltran,Bovier,Galves,Landim,VARES}.
+With the present result, we improve the classification of the behaviors of the total variation distance between the marginal $X^{\veps}_t$ given in~\eqref{modelo} and its invariant measure for one dimensional smooth convex potentials $V$.
+More precisely, provided the convex potential $V$ satisfies regularity conditions, such as it grows at infinity and is well-behaved at the origin, then we can classify the convergence to equilibrium as follows. \begin{itemize} \item[(1)] \textit{Cut-off phenomenon}.
+This occurs when the fixed point of the deterministic dynamics associated to~\eqref{modelo} is hyperbolic, i.e., $V^{\prime\prime}(0)>0$, see Theorem~2.1 in~\cite{BJ}. \item[(2)] \textit{Gradual convergence to equilibrium}.
+This occurs when the fixed point of the deterministic dynamics associated to~\eqref{modelo} is degenerate, i.e., $V^{\prime\prime}(0)=0$, see Theorem~\ref{T:silhouette} below. \end{itemize} When the potential $V$ is not convex and possesses finitely many (hyperbolic) stable equilibria, it is well-known that \textit{metastability phenomenon} occurs, see~\cite{Beltran,Bovier,Galves,Landim,VARES}.